fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

     Server Version: v1.21.5-eks-bc4871b
     ```

+2. (Optional, but recommended) The Amazon VPC CNI add-on configured with its own IAM role that has the necessary IAM policy attached to it.
+For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html)

-2. Confirm that your currently-installed Amazon VPC CNI version is 1.9.0 or 1.10.1 or later
+3. Confirm that your currently-installed Amazon VPC CNI version is 1.9.0 or 1.10.1 or later

     ```sh
     kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2